Long Beach Same-Sex Divorce Attorney

 If you are legally married to a person of the same-sex, you enjoy the same rights and privileges that straight couples enjoy.
 You also face the possibility of divorce should the marriage fail.
 If that happens, you will need to confront the same issues that attend all California divorces, such as child custody and parenting plans, child support, spousal support, and the division and distribution of marital (community) property and debt.
 Although the issues may be labeled the same, same-sex couples commonly face unique aspects to the dissolution of their union that straight couples do not.
 It is important to understand these unique challenges so that you can get the legal help you need throughout the process.

 At Curtis Family Law, we provide comprehensive divorce and family law legal representation to individuals in the LGBTQ community.
-Our attorney brings 40 years of practical experience handling all family-related issues to your case along with certification by the California State Bar as a Family Law Specialist.
+Our Long Beach same sex divorce lawyer brings 40 years of practical experience handling all family-related issues to your case along with certification by the California State Bar as a Family Law Specialist.
 This combination of qualifications puts your case into the hands of a legal expert with advanced knowledge, practice, and demonstrated competence.
-No matter how complex or challenging your case may seem, you can rely on the highly professional representation and compassionate support you will receive from our firm when navigating the tough decisions and realities of the divorce process.
+No matter how complex or challenging your case may seem, you can rely on the highly professional representation and compassionate support you will receive from our firm when navigating the tough decisions and realities of the California same sex divorce process.

 The Special Concerns of Same-Sex Divorce